Ah, Kirk, my old friend, do you know the old Klingon proverb that tells us revenge is a dish that is best served cold? It is very cold... in space.

 The first reason is that temperature and heat are physical properties of matter.
 Space is the exact opposite of matter.
 Space is the absence of all matter.
 Asking "what is the temperature of space?" is like asking a bald person what their hair color is.note

 This means you cannot touch space because there is nothing to touch in the first place.
-This is turn means heat loss by convection or conduction cannot happen in space.
-(Touching the surface of your spacecraft however can be a whole different story).
+This in turn means heat loss by convection or conduction cannot happen in space.
+(Touching the surface of your spacecraft, however, can be a whole different story).
+This is how a thermos works, by the way; there is a near-vacuum surrounding the storage space, preventing heat from passing through.

 In other words, if you are too close to the Sun (or any other star) you will not freeze when exposed to space; you will either be kind of cozy, or you might burn.